 In each of these cases, we need to identify the partner that supplied the ad.
 To do that, we need information (as detailed below, in What should you do when you see an ad quality issue?) from the user who saw the ad.

-While Sortable handles any content-related ad quality issues, we've tasked Confiant with identifying and eliminating any technology-related ad quality issues.
+While Sortable handles any content-related ad quality issues, we've tasked Confiant with identifying and eliminating any security-related ad quality issues.

 What is Confiant?